kingstanley/rock-paper-scissors/README.md

 ## Running the app
 to run the app double click or right click the index.html and run it with any web browser of your choice.

-You can play select either to play computer vs computer mode or player vs computer mode.
+You can play select to play computer vs computer mode or player vs computer mode.

 The win result is displayed in green color.
 The lose result is displayed in red.